 So I started asking questions about all the other trades, besides appliance repair, that are relatively unknown.
 How do people hear about these trades if they aren’t talked about in schools and aren’t glamorized on TV and in movies?
 What if someone wants to learn a trade but can’t afford to pay a trade school tuition?
 And what if someone could afford to go to a trade school, but it’s several hours away?
 Why should they have to move?
 How does a young person learn a trade if their parents or relatives don’t know any trades and they aren’t taught in school?
 Why should we make kids wait until after high school, when they need to start earning a living, to begin learning the skills that will earn them that living?

 It was these questions and a deep desire to help people flourish in their job and life that led me to build , a place to learn trade skills online.
 Our goal is to develop an online pathway that teaches and leads students to the skilled trades and fulfilling jobs.
 We want to give equal access to a trade education no matter a person’s location, financial status, age, gender or nationality.
 We believe that everyone should learn a trade.
 When people become skilled at something, it gives them the confidence that they can learn anything they put their mind to.

-We are starting with carpentry, which is a foundational trade that we believe is good for everyone to learn, as the skills learned in carpentry are used in almost every other trade.
+We are starting with appliance repair and carpentry.
 We will continually be adding new material, hands-on projects, and more trades as soon as resources allow.
 We are just a very small team right now, but we have a big goal.
 Your support, encouragement, and feedback right now are immensely valuable to us!

 Creating a resource to help many generations to come